A Question of Balance: Release

 In March 2006, the album was remastered into SACD format and repackaged with six extra tracks.
 In 2008, a remaster for standard audio CD was issued with the same bonus tracks.

 Promotion

 The band promoted the album through tours of the United States and the United Kingdom.
-The group appeared at both the Bath Festival of Blues and Progressive Music and the Isle of Wight Festival 1970.
-The Isle of Wight set was released in 2008 as Live at the Isle of Wight Festival 1970.
+They appeared at both the Bath Festival of Blues and Progressive Music and the Isle of Wight Festival 1970; the Isle of Wight set was released in 2008 as Live at the Isle of Wight Festival 1970.

+Legacy

+Pinder said: "All in all, it was one of the peaking albums for me.
+I listen to it now, and I can see why people are still discovering it.
+We never wanted to be a sock-it-to-me band.
+We all wanted to just express ourselves.
+The whole idea of individual growth and being able to transfer that into our music.
+Much of A Question of Balance did exactly that."